gla-rad/eNav-MessageBroker/README.md

 original code has been generated using
 [Intellij IDEA](https://www.jetbrains.com/idea).
 Just open it by going to:

-    File -> New -> Project From Verson Control
+    File -> New -> Project From Version Control

 Provide the URL of the current repository and the local directory you want.